Foreign concessions in China: Republic of China period

 From the 1919 Karakhan Manifesto to 1927, diplomats of the Soviet Union would promise to revoke concessions in China, but the Soviets secretly kept tsarist concessions such as the Chinese Eastern Railway, as well as consulates, barracks, and Orthodox churches.
 This led Chiang Kai-Shek—who pushed foreign powers such as Britain to return some of their concessions from 1925 to 1927—to turn against his former Soviet ally in 1927, seizing Soviet legations.
 The Soviets would later fight an armed conflict to keep control over the Chinese Eastern Railway in 1929.

 At the start of the Second Sino-Japanese War (1937–1945), the standing army in the Japanese concessions would be used against the Chinese forces.
 However the inland concession of Chongqing was abandoned by the Japanese as they began the invasion.

 World War II would spell the end for the concessions in Tianjin, as well as extraterritoriality as a whole.
 While Japanese forces avoided attacking foreign concessions prior to the attack on Pearl Harbor, afterwards they invaded and occupied the Shanghai International Settlement and Hong Kong.

 Shanghai's status as a safe haven ended, as Jews who sought refuge in the city from 1933 to 1941, were forced into the Shanghai Ghetto in 1943, most survived the war due to the deeply established community with Chinese residents before 1941.

+In 1943 Italy surrendered its treaty rights in cooperation with the Japanese controlled puppet Nanjing government.
+Italy surrendered its special treaty rights, including its concession at Tientsin, and rights in the international settlements at Shanghai and Amoy (Xiamen) in its peace treaty with the Allies in 1945.

 List of concessions

-Additionally, there were more concessions were planned but never completed.
+Additionally, there were more concessions planned but never completed.